forrestw92/lithium-fabric/README.md

 to the player.

-If you do encounter an issue where Lithium deviates from the norm, please don't hesitate to [open an issue.](https://github.com/jellysquid3/lithium-fabric/issues) Each patch is carefully checked to ensure vanilla parity, but after all, bugs are unavoidable.
+If you do encounter an issue where Lithium deviates from the norm, please don't hesitate to [open an issue.](https://github.com/2No2Name/lithium-fabric/issues) Each patch might be carefully checked to ensure vanilla parity, but after all, bugs are unavoidable.

 ### Configuration